RonaldPM/FileServer/README.md

 # FileServer
-An open source PHP/HTML Code that can run on a local server which can be used for file sharing over it's network.
-Once this code is hosted on a local server, users can access it inorder to upload files like photos, videos, music and other types of files into the server.
+Once this code is hosted on a local server, users can access the index page inorder to upload files like photos, videos, music and other types of files into the server.
+This code could be useful for creating a NAS device using an old computer with enough storage.

 How to:
-WINDOWS PC
-1) Download and install XAMPP/WAMPP and then copy these files into the HTDOCS folder.
+1) On a windows system, download and install XAMPP/WAMPP or on a Linux system install LAMPP and then copy these files into the

-LINUX PC
-1) Install LAMP (reference : https://linode.com/docs/web-servers/lamp/ ) or XAMPP (https://www.wikihow.com/Install-XAMPP-on-Linux).
-2) If LAMP collection is installed, copy the files to /var/www/html and if it is XAMPP copy the files to /opt/lampp/htdocs
-3) Give rights to the respective folder using the command

-    sudo chmod -R 777 location-where-the-files-are-placed

-Make sure that max upload file size have been set to a high enough value in your PHP config file inorder to allow uploading of large files.
+HTDOCS folder.
+Also make sure that max upload file size have been set to a high enough value in your PHP config file inorder to allow uploading of large files.

-Connect to the home network and set a static IP for you computer.
+2) Connect to the home network and set a static IP for you computer.

-(Windows) Once it is done make sure you have enabled in-bound and out-bound rules to enable.
+3) Once it is done make sure you have enabled in-bound and out-bound rules to enable.

-Now if you type in the IP address of the now created server on the web browser on any of the devices connected to the LAN, you will be able to see the web interface and will be able to upload files to the server.
+4) Now if you type in the IP address of the now created server on the web browser on any of the devices connected to the LAN, you will be able to see the web interface and will be able to upload files to the server.